Susan David Bernstein

 - “Radical Readers at the British Museum: Eleanor Marx, Clementina Black, Amy Levy.”
 Nineteenth-Century Gender Studies.
 3.2 (Summer 2007).

 During the past decade my interests have ranged from Victorian literature and culture, literature and science, gender studies, Jewish studies, “posthuman” studies (animals, things, environment), history of the book and print culture, and, most recently, digital humanities.
 I am currently finishing a book titled Roomscape: Women Readers at the British Museum from George Eliot to Virginia Woolf about the significance of London’s national library and its reading room as a networking space for women seeking careers as writers and readers; the book also develops a theory of exteriority.
 I have embarked on the “Victorian Serialization Experiment” where we are investigating Victorian novels through a digital analysis of data organized by serial installments.
 The project is designed to visualize seriality, and its relationship to other spatial components of novels including chapters and volumes.
 Through this research I am affiliated with the Humanities Research Bridge.
-I am book review editor for Nineteenth- Century Gender Studies, and co-organizer of the North American Victorian Studies Association (NAVSA) Conference, to be held in Madison in September 2012.
+I am book review editor for Nineteenth- Century Gender Studies, and co-organizer of the North American Victorian Studies Association (NAVSA) Conference, held in Madison in September 2012.

 Victorian Things and Theories